retrodaredevil/retrodaredevil/docs/source/blog/tech/2023-05-building-new-server-running-linux.rst

 I install steam, stream Portal 2.
 Performance is OK.
 Main complaint is latency.
 I run passmark and the 3D benchmarks are terrible.
 I think I a score of 3528.
 A 2D score of 340.
 For fun, my CPU's score in the VM is 21615.
 At least that is decent I guess.
-Maybe I should try `this tutorial <https://blog.hadenes.io/post/convert-a-proxmox-windows-guest-from-bios-to-uefi/>`_ to see if I can get UEFI mode.
+Maybe I should try `proxmox windows VM guest from bios to uefi <https://blog.hadenes.io/post/convert-a-proxmox-windows-guest-from-bios-to-uefi/>`_ to see if I can get UEFI mode.
 I have no doubt that there's something I can do to increase the performance of the GPU.

 Thoughts on the setup so far